panyakapoor1/medical-records-using-blockchain/README.md

 # medical-records-using-blockchain

-EzRecords
+Block My Records

 Team Bit Titans
-Welcome to EzRecords, a blockchain-based medical records management system built using Ethereum and Solidity.
+Welcome to Block My Records, a blockchain-based medical records management system built using Ethereum and Solidity.
 Our platform allows for secure and efficient registration and retrieval of patient medical records.
 Below is a detailed overview of our project.

 Overview
-EzRecords is a web-based application designed to manage patient medical records securely using blockchain technology.
+Block My Records is a web-based application designed to manage patient medical records securely using blockchain technology.
 The system ensures that only authorized personnel can add or modify information, thus maintaining the integrity and confidentiality of medical data.
 Key features of our platform include patient, doctor, and hospital registration, along with secure access to medical records.

 Features